 Georgia is home to many different species of wild birds.
-In this article we’ll take a look at some of the more recognizable and well-known Georgia birds, especially those that can be found close to home.
+In this article we’ll take a look at some of the more recognizable and well-known Georgia birds, especially those that can be seen around the garden or backyard.
 Some of these species live in Georgia all year long, others are migratory and are only part-time residents.
-So let’s take a look at 25 backyard birds in Georgia and learn a little about each species.

-After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use to do so, and even mention a few birdwatching hotspots in Georgia.
+After we look at this list of Georgia backyard birds, I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use to do so, and even mention a few birdwatching hotspots in Georgia.

 How many different species of wild birds are in Georgia?